tum-pbs/pbdl-book/intro.md

 Kiwon Um,
 and all github contributors!

 ## Citation

 If you find this book useful, please cite it via:
 ```
 @book{thuerey2021pbdl,
   title={Physics-based Deep Learning},
-  author={N. Thuerey and B. Holzschuh  and P. Holl  and G. Kohl  and M. Lino  andP.
-Schnell  and F. Trost},
+  author={N. Thuerey and B. Holzschuh  and P. Holl  and G. Kohl  and M. Lino  and Q. Liu and P. Schnell  and F. Trost},
   url={https://physicsbaseddeeplearning.org},
   year={2021},
   publisher={WWW}